 Gum disease can be a strong indicator of diabetes.
-Common gum diseases include gingivitis and the more serious periodontitis.
+Common gum diseases include gingivitis and more seriously, periodontitis.
 If you have a family history of diabetes, it may be worth having a conversation with your dentist about the symptoms.
 At Bander Dental Group, we are always concerned with meeting the individual needs of our patients.

 Diabetes has the tendency to decrease your resistance to infection, increasing your risk for gingivitis.
 Plaque rich in bacteria can travel into your bloodstream, causing inflammation.
 In addition to gum disease, you should also be conscious of other symptoms which include bad breath, bleeding gums, oral fungal infections, and loose teeth.